 So where are the areas with the driest weather and most sunshine year round?
 Using the map below will help you visualize which areas are driest.
 Here's our list, driest to wettest.

 - On the South Shore, Kihei, Wailea, and Makena are very dry areas that average just a few meager inches of rain a year.
-Along the southwest coastline, Lahaina is also fairly dry year round.
 In the center of the island, Kahului is also very dry.
 Accommodations are abundant in these areas.

-- Moving north from Lahaina, Kaanapali is your next best bet, receiving slightly more than the areas south of town.
+- Moving north, Kaanapali is your next best bet, receiving slightly more than the areas south of town.
 Naturally, the further north you go from Kaanapali towards Kapalua, the more rain you'll experience; though it's still a very small amount.
 Again, accommodations are abundant here, as well.